 In no time, your project plan will come together!

-Note: You can drag and drop tasks within the Gantt chart and the start and due dates will auto-update.
-You can also drag the edges of the task in the Gantt to change the start or due date.
+Note: You can drag and drop tasks within the Gantt chart and the start dates will auto-update.
+You can also drag the edges of the task in the Gantt to change the task duration.

 Managing the Gantt chart